pritesh-shrivastava/pritesh-shrivastava.github.io/_posts/2020-11-22-gender-classifier-based-on-movie-dialogues.md

 We see that the median length of a dialogue, total no of lines (`chId_count`) & movie release year are important features along with the tokens extracted from the character's dialogues for the Random Forest model!

+### Next Steps

+Some possible ways to further improve the classifier performance could be:
+- using bi-grams or tri-grams for dialogue tokens
+- Adding features related to sentiments extracted from dialogues
+- Adding a feature that measures the level of objectivity or subjectivity of a dialogue
+- hyper-parameter tuning of our model parameters
+- trying out XGBoost or neural network models

+Still, our current best model (Linear SVC) can classify roughly 4 out of 5 movie characters (79% accuracy) correctly using the dialogues they speak, and some movie metadata like release year and position of character in the movie credits.
+We can safely say that our model is able to capture the gender specific bias in the characters of Hollywood movies.

 If you would like to play around with the code, the complete Jupyter notebook is available [here](https://www.kaggle.com/priteshshrivastava/gender-classifier-based-on-movie-dialogues) on Kaggle.